 On that note, develop a strategy so you have clearly defined guidelines for yourself before taking out a credit card.
 Below are a few reasons you may want to take one out and how a credit card could help you achieve that goal.

-People lack credit card history for various reasons.
+Your credit card history is 15% of your score.
 Some are too young to have a credit history, and others intentionally steer clear for fear of overspending.

 You may think getting a credit card while in debt is a crazy idea.
 However, if you use it strategically, a credit card can help revive your finances.
 For example, you can get a balance transfer card, which enables you to move your debt from a high-interest credit card to one with lower interest.
 This way, you pay less in interest while working towards clearing your debt.